LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: Solved the "Directions Reduction" kata on Codewars.
 Also got more work done on portfolio - added "cross-fade" transitions when changing pages, made landing page more responsive, added some button styles, and made window scroll to top for each page navigation.

 **Thoughts**: As in day 15, each day brings me that much closer to the job search.
 Scary and exciting. 😮

+### Day 17: April 9, 2018

+**Today's Progress**: Just work on the portfolio today.
+Added a few breakpoints to ensure intended layout works across a variety of viewports heights and widths.
+Switched the original "honeycomb" pattern background to a large letter 'K' slowly morphing to a 'C' and then back.
+It somehow looks less "busy" and more interesting at the same time.

+**Thoughts**: Really itching to get this portfolio done!